Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/1-intro-to-chatbots/1-what-are-chatbots.md

 ## Summary

 AI chatbots have come a long way from simple rule-based systems to sophisticated generative models capable of human-like conversation.
-We've explored the evolution from ELIZA to ChatGPT, detailing how these bots use NLU, dialogue management, and NLG to understand and respond to user input.
+We've explored the evolution from ELIZA to ChatGPT, detailing how these bots use NLU, dialogue management system, and NLG to understand and respond to user input.
 Understanding the distinctions between rule-based, retrieval-based, and generative chatbots is crucial: rule-based for structured tasks, retrieval-based for context-aware interactions, and generative for open-domain conversations requiring creativity and nuance.
 As we integrate chatbots into various aspects of our lives, from customer service to mental health support, it's essential to address the ethical concerns surrounding transparency, persona management, and the potential for manipulative communication.
 By understanding both the capabilities and limitations of each type, along with the ethical considerations, we can harness the power of AI chatbots responsibly and effectively.